-EJ’s safari specialist Emily Cottingham knows Tanzania like few can.
+EJ Safari Specialist Emily Cottingham knows Tanzania like few others do.
 Not only does she travel in-country each year, she spent five years living and working there.
-With that kind of expertise, we were thrilled to have her investigate the latest properties in Tanzania’s lesser-known southern circuit – the sprawling Selous, and Ruaha National Park, along with a few days soaking up the sun on the private Thanda Island.
+With that kind of expertise, we were thrilled to have her investigate the latest properties in Tanzania’s lesser-known Southern Circuit, including the sprawling Selous Game Reserve and Ruaha National Park, before topping it all off with a few sun-soaked days on the private Thanda Island.

 Selous Game Reserve

 Roho ya Selous is a great new option in the area.
-It’s got a tented camp feel but more creature comforts like permanent stone floors and multiple fans to help keep you cool even in warm months.
+It has a tented camp feel, only with more creature comforts like permanent stone floors and multiple fans to help keep you cool, even in warm months.

 Ruaha National Park